Danielle's Place of Crafts and Activities

 Activity

-1. Review the "Thank You" Book - Show your children the finished book.
+Show your children the finished book.
 Go through the pages one at a time asking the children to explain what they drew and are thankful for.

-2. Play a musical chairs thank you game - Place the same amount of chairs in the center of the room as you have children.
-On some of the chairs tape different colors of construction paper.
-Play some music and have the children walk around the chairs.
-When the music stops all the children should find a seat.
-All the children who are sitting on a seat with a piece of construction paper must think of something they are thankful for that is that color.
+3. When the music stops all the children should find a seat.
+All the children who are sitting on a seat with a piece of construction paper must think of something they are thankful for that is the matching color.
 For example, if a child sits on a seat with an orange sheet of paper, he must think of something orange that he is thankful such as a pumpkin, orange, orange paper, orange crayon, orange paint, etc.

-Psalm138:2 - Praise for lovingkindness and truth.
+Psalm138:2 - Praise for loving kindness and truth.

 1 Thess.1:2 - Give thanks for you.